Clinical Knowledge

 Rapid-acting (aspart, lispro), short-acting (regular), intermediate (NPH), long-acting (glargine, detemir).

-Prehospital Risk
+Prehospital risk

-HIGH hypoglycaemia risk — especially rapid-acting insulin.
+Especially rapid-acting insulin.
 Insulin errors are a leading cause of prehospital hypoglycaemia.

 T1DM use